-One studyreports that the many seniors who can benefit from a mobility device do not actually use them.
+One study reports that the many seniors who can benefit from a mobility device do not actually use them.

 Don't let fear get in the way of your comfort.
-The right aid for walking can significantly reduce pain and fatigue that comes with walking when mobility-restricted.
-In the long run, support from an aid can prevent the onset of further complications.
+The right living aid for walking can significantly reduce pain and fatigue that comes with walking when mobility-restricted.
+In the long run, support from aid can prevent the onset of further complications.

-There are numerous ways to propel a wheelchair.
+There are numerous ways to propel a manual wheelchair.
 The user can do it or have someone do the pushing.
 In fact, there are some wheelchairs that are electrically powered.

 Some newer models are even designed to function automatically by neural impulses.
-Whatever mechanism you opt for, the wheelchair should help you experience greater mobility and autonomy.
+Whatever mechanism you opt for, the manual wheelchair should help you experience greater mobility and autonomy.

 A typical mobility scooter consists of at least three wheels at the base and a flat platform where users can rest their feet.
-Once comfortably seated in place, the user can control the device with a handlebar or a steering wheel.
+Once comfortably sit in place, the user can control the device with a handlebar or a steering wheel.

 If you're a senior, a mobility device might be just what you need to reclaim your life.